Ectropion (Drooping Lower Eyelid) in cats

 Frequently asked questions (FAQs)

 3. What symptoms do cats with ectropion show?
-Typical symptoms include watery eyes, redness, frequent blinking, or rubbing the eyes with paws.
+Typical symptoms include watery eyes, redness, frequent blinking, or rubbing the eyes with the paws.
 In some cases, purulent discharge may also occur if an infection develops.

 7. Can all cat breeds develop ectropion?
 Theoretically, any cat breed can develop ectropion, but certain breeds may be more susceptible due to genetic factors.
 It is important to monitor breeding practices to minimize the risk.